 Free City Tours

 Indulge Your Inner Foodie – Waffles, and Frites, and Mussels

-One of the most famous types of street food in the world has to be the Belgian Waffle.
+One of the most famous types of street food in the world has to be the Belgian waffle.
 You can find them all over Brussels, at streets stands and kiosks in places that tourist frequent, like the train station and Grand Place.

 Another type of street food you have to try in Brussels is the Belgian frites (Psst, we don’t call them French Fries here!)
-These aren’t you typical french fries.
-They can be found at friteries that are almost as ubiquitous as the waffle stands, all around the city.
+These aren’t your typical fries, either.
+They can be found at friteries that are almost as ubiquitous as the waffle stands – all around the city.

 Visit the Grand Place and Manneken Pis